pratik9998/Health-Monitoring-Dashboard/readMe.md

 6. Save the visualization with the drilldown enabled.

 > 🔄 Example: Clicking on a bar in the `smoking_status` chart can take the user to a filtered dashboard view showing stroke cases within that smoking category.

-### 🧪 Step 3: Test Interactivity

-- Go to your dashboard and test:
-  - Clicking elements in charts to apply filters automatically.
-  - Applying multiple filters at once to see how all visualizations respond dynamically.

-This enables deeper analysis of high-risk subgroups and pattern discovery across the dataset.

----

----

-## ⏱️ Task 4: Real-Time Health Monitoring Integration (Optional)

-This step simulates real-time data streaming and enables live dashboards and alerts for proactive health monitoring.

-### 🌀 Step 1: Simulate Streaming Data using Logstash or Filebeat

-You can choose either **Logstash** or **Filebeat** to push updated or new records into Elasticsearch periodically.

-#### If using Logstash:
-- Create a `.conf` file with input (e.g., CSV/JSON), filter (optional), and Elasticsearch output.
-- Run Logstash with the configuration file using Command Prompt.

-#### If using Filebeat:
-- Install Filebeat from the Elastic website.
-- Configure the `filebeat.yml` file to:
-  - Monitor your NDJSON or CSV file.
-  - Output to your local Elasticsearch instance.
-- Run Filebeat to begin sending updates.

-> 🔁 Tip: Modify the dataset slightly over time or simulate sensor inputs to create new lines and observe updates in Kibana.

-### 📡 Step 2: Enable Auto-Refresh in Kibana

-- Open your Dashboard in Kibana.
-- Click on the **"Refresh" icon** next to the time range.
-- Set the **Auto-Refresh interval** to a low value like 5s or 10s.
-- This will keep updating the visualizations as new records arrive.

-### 🚨 Step 3: Configure Alerts for High-Risk Values

-Kibana lets you set up alerts based on specific conditions (e.g., high stroke risk).

-Steps to set alerts:
-1. Go to **"Stack Management" → "Rules and Connectors"**.
-2. Click **"Create Rule"**.
-3. Choose **Elasticsearch Query** or **Threshold** type.
-4. Configure rule conditions:
-   - Index: `stroke_data`
-   - Condition: e.g., `"stroke": true` and `"avg_glucose_level" > 200`
-5. Choose the alert action (e.g., log it, send email, or push to Slack).
-6. Save and enable the rule.

-> 🚨 Example: Get notified when any patient data indicates a stroke risk with very high glucose or BMI levels.

-This real-time setup mimics a live healthcare monitoring system, helping identify at-risk individuals immediately.

 ---

 ---